MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 - **The language setting in Yammer is not updated automatically.**

-The Office 365 administrator can edit user properties from the Office 365 admin center.
+The Office 365 administrator can edit user properties from the Microsoft 365 admin center.

  **To edit user properties in Office 365**

-1. In the Office 365 admin center, go to the **Users** section, and select or search for a user, as shown in the following screenshot.
+1. In the Microsoft 365 admin center, go to the **Users** section, and select or search for a user, as shown in the following screenshot.

     ![](../media/b045e652-c971-46c2-a37a-a2d2cc872838.jpg)